murkl/arch-os/iso/README.md

 From the repository root:

 ```
-make iso       # the release, then this image, beside it in dist/
+make iso       # the release, then both images, beside it in dist/
-make image     # ...only the image, out of a release that is already there
+make image     # ...only the images, out of a release that is already there
 ```

-**Note:** _The image lands beside the release it was built from, named after `oak.yaml`'s version.
-The ISO label is that version, upper-cased._
+**Note:** _The images land beside the release they were built from, named after `oak.yaml`'s version: the ISO, and the Recovery as a folder and as a `.tar` for the release page.
+The ISO label is that version, upper-cased.
+Needs `archiso` and `systemd-ukify`._

-The Bootsplash theme is **[plymouth-theme-arch-os](https://github.com/murkl/plymouth-theme-arch-os)** at the commit `PLYMOUTH_THEME_REF` in `build.sh` names, fetched once and kept in `download/` - raised by hand, like `OAK_VERSION`. `PLYMOUTH_THEME_SRC=/path/to/theme/src` builds with a theme folder of your own instead.
+The Bootsplash theme is **[plymouth-theme-arch-os](https://github.com/murkl/plymouth-theme-arch-os)** at the commit `PLYMOUTH_THEME_REF` in `build.sh` names, fetched once for both images and kept in `download/` - raised by hand, like `OAK_VERSION`. `PLYMOUTH_THEME_SRC=/path/to/theme/src` builds with a theme folder of your own instead.

-A build leaves nothing root-owned behind: `archiso/` is removed on success, kept on failure; `download/` stays either way and lets the next build skip the network.
+A build leaves nothing root-owned behind: `archiso/` holds both profiles and is removed on success, kept on failure; `download/` stays either way and lets the next build skip the network.
+The key the Recovery is signed with goes either way.

 ## Booting it

 ```
-make smoke                  # the newest image in dist/
+make smoke                  # the newest ISO and Recovery in dist/
-make smoke ISO=path/to.iso
+make smoke ISO=path/to.iso RECOVERY=path/to/recovery-dir
 ```

-Boots under QEMU and OVMF, waits for the first page, shuts down.
+Boots each under QEMU and OVMF, waits for the first page, shuts down.
 Checks the boot entry, initramfs, Plymouth hook, systemd unit and the modules it loads.
+The Recovery's boot image is started the way the firmware starts it off the EFI partition, with its partition as the only disk: finding it, checking its signature and copying it to memory are all on the way to that page.

 **Note:** _Needs `qemu-base`, `edk2-ovmf`, `tesseract`, `tesseract-data-eng`.
-Screenshots land in `dist/smoke/` - one frame on success, all of them on failure._
+Screenshots land in `dist/smoke/`, a folder per image - one frame on success, all of them on failure._

 ## What the Console can draw